Alachua Regional Juvenile Detention Center FL

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-Satellite View of Alachua Regional Juvenile Detention Center FL
+Satellite View of FDJJ-Alachua Regional Juvenile Detention Center

-The Alachua Regional Juvenile Detention Center is a 48 bed, hardware secure facility that serves youth detained by various circuit court(s).
-Youth are detained pending adjudication, disposition or placement in commitment facility.
+The Alachua Regional Juvenile Detention Center functions as a secure facility with 45 beds, catering to youth detained by the Alachua, Baker, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Putnam, Suwannee, and Union circuit courts.
+These youths are held pending adjudication, disposition, or placement in a commitment facility.

-The facility provides supervision of youth in a safe, secure and humane environment.
-Services for youth include: education, mental health, substance abuse, and health care.
-Medical and mental health are contracted services.
-Educational services are funded by the Department of Education through local school districts.
+The facility ensures the supervision of youth in a safe, secure, and humane environment.
+It offers a range of services including education, mental health, substance abuse, and healthcare, with medical and mental health services provided through contracted services.
+Educational services are funded by the Department of Education via local school districts.

-A typical day in secure detention would involve hygiene, meals, school, structured physical and educational activities, and court appearance as scheduled.
-The average length of stay in secure detention is approximately 11 days.
+A typical day in secure detention involves routines such as hygiene, meals, school, structured physical and educational activities, and scheduled court appearances.
+The average length of stay is approximately 11 days.

 Inmate Locator

-Juvenile facilities overseen by Alachua County do not publish the names of the offenders housed in their facility.
+Juvenile facilities overseen by the State of Florida do not publish the names of the offenders housed in their facility.
 As such, there is no public forum for this information.

 Visitation Information